sergi10/ppbl-couse-2/project-303/bounty-treasury-escrow/using-preprod-instance.md

 # Gimbal Bounty Treasury and Escrow (GBTE)
-## Pre-Production Instance for PPBL Summer 2022
+## Pre-Production Instance - Updated 2022-10-25

+## Key Changes:
+1. Add parameterized redeemer to Treasury Validator
+2. Add Issuer Token to replace Issuer PKH logic.

+## Contract Addresses:
+- Treasury: `addr_test1wrk2n3ygme5jh05nm668eu26phljpg56pd8lts27j9ucc0qgc0ypz`
+- Bounty Escrow: `addr_test1wzyvjgjxy5mr88ny3sm96qatd90fazsj625gxjr8hhrklqsf6ftxl`

+## Tokens
+- Issuer Token (NFT): `94784b7e88ae2a6732dc5c0f41b3151e5f9719ea513f19cdb9aecfb3`
+- Contributor Token (NFT): `738ec2c17e3319fa3e3721dbd99f0b31fce1b8006bb57fbd635e3784`
+- Bounty FT: `fb45417ab92a155da3b31a8928c873eb9fd36c62184c736f189d334c`

+## What's Missing:
+- [ ] A check that TreasuryAction -> BountyDetails matches BountyEscrowDatum.

 ### To Do:
-- [ ] At Live Coding: Show the relationship between `BountyDetails` in `BountyTreasury.hs` and `BountyEscrowDatum` in `BountyEscrow.hs`.
-What logic is enabled by using each of these?

 ### Instance Parameters:
 In order to compile and use our contract, we need to prepare some tokens:

+#### 1. NEW WITH THIS UPDATE: Issuer Token
+- See `issuer-minter.sh`
+- Example token minted to `$SENDERPREPROD` (`addr_test1qpjjjht0at8ux0lq98630pthpkfrw05zeh3gc0xcc4dre5gp84zu07dh68eunt6qhczxps8xcvjh8kgsfudzx2x6429sg2ntsa`)
+PolicyID: `94784b7e88ae2a6732dc5c0f41b3151e5f9719ea513f19cdb9aecfb3` - each Issuer Token can have a unique name, so that we have a record of who signs off on Treasury Transactions.

-#### 1. Bounty Tokens
+#### 2. Bounty Tokens
-In this example we will use the `tgimbal` tokens that already minted on Pre-Prod with policyId `fb45417ab92a155da3b31a8928c873eb9fd36c62184c736f189d334c`.
-When you create your own instance, you can mint your own fungible token, or continue to use `tgimbal`'s.
+In this example we will use the `tGimbal` tokens that already minted on Pre-Prod with policyId `fb45417ab92a155da3b31a8928c873eb9fd36c62184c736f189d334c`.
+When you create your own instance, you can mint your own fungible token, or continue to use `tGimbal`'s.

-#### 2. Contributor Access Tokens
+#### 3. Contributor Access Tokens
+- See `contributor-minter.sh`.
+- Example token minted to `$WALLET2` (`addr_test1qrqasyjrvff5skkxyf49t6feq0597exxzwu7sdszl89r64nsuygajm0vp4m29g85nr86sedq6rg4kmzt9c2ghmqld4ask5tdam`)

 We also need the policyId for a Contributor Access Token.
-We could use the `PPBLSummer2022` token for this, but then we would not be able to distinguish between the tokens of different Contributors.
+We could use the `PPBL2022AccessToken` token for this, but then we would not be able to distinguish between the tokens of different Contributors.
 That is why our Validator Parameters only require a PolicyId for the Contributor Token.
 We want to allow for the name of the token to be anything, so that we can use the TokenName to track individual contributions.

 In this example, the Contributor Token policyId is `738ec2c17e3319fa3e3721dbd99f0b31fce1b8006bb57fbd635e3784`.
 Once again, you can use this token (because PPBL students will already have it), or you can mint your Contributor NFTs.